|Course Length:||3 Years Full-Time|

 Practice Critique 2 provides you with the opportunity to reflect on, analyse and provide a critique of elements of your second practice experience.

 300 UCAS Tariff points, for which no specific subjects are required, plus GCSE English Language and Mathematics at Grade C or above (or nationally recognised equivalent).
+Eligible candidates must provide evidence of study within the three years prior to application.

 The selection process includes an individual interview, a group interview and a written test.